patrick-fs/fs-react-redux-sentry/README.md

 export default recordError;
 ```

-We’re also using the FullStory [custom events API](https://help.fullstory.com/develop-js/363565-fs-event-api-sending-custom-event-data-into-fullstory) to search in FullStory for users and sessions that experienced errors on the Search Hacker News app.
+We’re also using the FullStory [custom events API](https://help.fullstory.com/develop-js/363565-fs-event-api-sending-custom-event-data-into-fullstory) to send error data into FullStory.
+This lets us search for all users that experienced errors on the Search Hacker News app.

 ## All the things that can go wrong...